-Congress and the Washington State Legislature enacted laws to promote the fundamental right to vote by improving access to voter registration and voting facilities.
-Election officials are currently implementing these laws by providing accessible voter registration facilities and polling places wherever possible to the elderly and disabled persons.
-The following additional types of assistance will be provided for elderly and disabled persons by the county auditor.
+Congress and the state of Washington recently enacted laws to promote the fundamental right to vote by improving access to voter registration and voting facilities.
+Election officials are currently implementing these new laws by providing accessible voter registration facilities and polling places wherever possible to the elderly and disabled persons.
+The following additional types of assistance will be provided for elderly and disabled persons by your county auditor: